ibexa/documentation-developer/docs/api/graphql_operations.md

 # GraphQL operations

 Operations on content in GraphQL are performed using [mutations](https://graphql.org/learn/queries/#mutations).
-They include creating, updating and deleting Content items.
+They include creating, updating, and deleting Content items.

 The schema contains two mutations per Content type, e.g. `createFolder` and `updateFolder`.
 You can also make use of the generic `deleteContent` and `uploadFiles` mutations.